 Molokini is one of only three volcanic calderas in the world.
 Located just a few miles off Maui’s shore, it is Hawaii’s only island marine sanctuary.
 Scientists believe Molokini Crater formed about 150 thousand years ago.

 Absent of sediment, the water is amazingly clear allowing excellent sunlight penetration.
 This enhanced sunlight feeds the algae living inside the coral.
 Offshore currents bring food, while flushing away what little sediment exists.
 The result is a uniquely healthy coral reef providing unsurpassed Maui snorkeling.
-Located in the middle of Molokini this reef is protected from waves and surge.
+Located in the middle of Molokini, this reef is protected from waves and surges.

 Inside the sheltered arms of the crater, Molokini is an amazing underwater Marine Sanctuary.
 Underwater at Molokini is a flourishing coral reef, where thousands of fish and marine animals cohabitate.
 Molokini’s shallow reef is teeming with a wide variety of colorful and fascinating fish and marine animals.
 You will experience a rare opportunity to closely observe the marine life at Molokini Crater.